 About the Hatfield & McCoy Dinner Show

-The Hatfield & McCoy Dinner Show follows the tale of the infamous rivalry between the two families of East Tennessee.
+The Hatfield & McCoy Dinner Show follows the tale of the infamous rivalry between two Appalachian families.
 Pa Hatfield decides that it will be best for his family to relocate to a quieter place away from the “crazy McCoy family”.
 He also needed a better place for his three daughters to practice their clogging and music, promising them fame and fortune in the Great Smoky Mountains.

 Instinctively, or coincidently, the McCoys have a similar idea of moving to Pigeon Forge.
-Ma McCoy convinces his three sons to leave for the Smoky Mountains, where their bass, banjo, and fiddle talents will be much more appreciated.
-He packs up the rest of her family, and off they go.
+Ma McCoy convinces her three sons to leave for the Smoky Mountains, where their bass, banjo, and fiddle talents will be much more appreciated.
+She packs up the rest of her family, and off they go.
 What she doesn’t know is that their life-long frenemies are actually in Pigeon Forge too!

 Town Mayor Timothy P. O’Reilly stirs the feud when he learns that these two families in his town have a long history of unfriendliness.
 He involves Sheriff Duley Neal in the endless competition between the two families.
 They spur to see who is better between the two in clogging, the superiority of the Hatfields, and playing musical instruments, which is an edge for the McCoys.